-An employee's conviction on a charge of illegal sale or possession of any controlled substance while off school property will not be tolerated because such conduct, even though off duty, reflects adversely on the school and violates Education Code.
+A staff member's conviction on a charge of illegal sale or possession of any controlled substance while off school property will not be tolerated because such conduct, even though off duty, reflects adversely on the school and violates Education Code.
 In addition, TAS must keep people who possess controlled substances off school premises in order to keep the controlled substances themselves off the premises.

-TAS will encourage and reasonably accommodate employees with alcohol or drug dependencies to seek treatment and/or rehabilitation.
-Employees desiring such assistance should request a treatment or rehabilitation leave.
+TAS will encourage and reasonably accommodate staff members with alcohol or drug dependencies to seek treatment and/or rehabilitation.
+Staff members desiring such assistance should request a treatment or rehabilitation leave.
 TAS is not obligated, however, to continue to employ any person who violates this policy against drugs and alcohol in the workplace.